Linear Clique-Width for Hereditary Classes of Cographs: The Other Half of Theorem

 \section{The Other Half of Theorem~\ref{thm-lcw-main}}

 Having shown that the quasi-threshold graphs have unbounded linear clique-width, this section concerns the proof of the other direction of Theorem~\ref{thm-lcw-main}.
-Our proof, which is inspired by the work of Albert, Atkinson, and Vatter~\cite{albert:subclasses-of-t:} on permutation classes, is by minimal counterexample.
-Suppose that the statement of Theorem~\ref{thm-lcw-main} was false.
-Because cographs are wqo, we may appeal to Theorem~\ref{thm-wqo-folklore} (d) to choose a minimal counterexample, say $\C$, which is therefore atomic.
-We then split the problem into two cases.
-If $\C$ were closed under both disjoint unions and joins then it would contain all cographs, so it is either closed under one of these operations or neither.
+Our proof, which is inspired by the work of Albert, Atkinson, and Vatter~\cite{albert:subclasses-of-t:} on permutation classes, begins by proving that every infinite subclass $\C$ of cographs either contains all quasi-threshold graphs or their complements, or is contained in the inflation of threshold graphs by a proper subclass $\D\subsetneq\C$.

+If $\C$ were closed under both disjoint unions and joins then it would contain all cographs.
+Thus $\C$ is either closed under one of these operations or under neither of them.
+If it is closed under disjoint unions or joins, the following lemma gives what we need.
+Note that both the class of edgeless graphs and the class of complete graphs are subclasses of threshold graphs.

-\begin{lemma} Let $\C$ be a subclass of cographs that is closed under either disjoint unions or joins.
-Either $\C$ is contained in the inflation of the threshold graphs by a proper subclass $\D\subsetneq\C$, or $\C$ contains all quasi-threshold graphs or all of their complements. \end{lemma} \begin{proof} The proof of this lemma is also by minimal counterexample.
-Suppose the result were false.
-We could then appeal to Theorem~\ref{thm-wqo-folklore} (d) to choose a minimal counterexample, $\C$, which must be nonempty.
-By symmetry we may assume that $\C$ is closed under disjoint unions.
+\begin{lemma} Let $\C$ be a nonempty subclass of cographs that is closed under either disjoint unions or joins.
+Either $\C$ is contained in the inflation of the edgeless or complete graphs by a proper subclass $\D\subsetneq\C$, or $\C$ contains all quasi-threshold graphs or all of their complements. \end{lemma} \begin{proof} Pick a subclass $\C$ of cographs, which by symmetry we may assume to be closed under disjoint unions.
 Let $\C_c$ denote the downward closure of the connected graphs in $\C$.
-If $\C_c$ is a proper subclass of $\C$ then we are done because $\C\subseteq\edgeless[\C_c]$, where $\edgeless$ denotes the class of edgeless graphs (all of which are threshold graphs).
+If $\C_c$ is a proper subclass of $\C$ then $\C\subseteq\edgeless[\C_c]$, where $\edgeless$ denotes the class of edgeless graphs (all of which are threshold graphs).